iostat/nabu/README.md

 ---

+## Documentation
+The code is extensively commented with Javadocs.
+To generate an aggregate of Javadocs across all modules, run `./gradlew :aggregateJavadocs` and check `./build/docs/javadocs`

+---

 ## Building
 Most important thing to remember really is that the config ends up being bundled into the jar as you build it.
 You'll notice that under each `src/main/` there's an `env` directory.
 This corresponds to a project variable you can